Château Le Puy Marie-Cécile blanc 2024

 Food and wine pairings

-Enjoy it with chicken tagine, tuna sashimi, or turbot with beetroot sauce...
+Enjoy it with a chicken tagine, tuna sashimi, or turbot with beet sauce...

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France